-When negotiations stall – I step in
+When failure is too costly, I step in

-Frontline leadership for complex infrastructure deals
+Frontline negotiation leadership to close complex infrastructure deals

 Tom Teerlynck